soniaisiganporia/awesome-cassandra/README.md

 - [Cassandra / Elassandra Docker](https://github.com/zegelin/cassandra-docker) - Apache Cassandra and Elassandra docker images.Cass Operator is maintained by a team at DataStax and it is part of what powers [DataStax Astra](https://astra.datastax.com).

 ### Deploying Cassandra on Kubernetes / Kubernetized Cassandra
+- [K8ssandra.io - Kubernetes + Cassandra](https://k8ssandra.io/) - K8ssandra provides a production-ready platform for running Apache Cassandra on Kubernetes.
+This includes automation for operational tasks such as repairs, backups, and monitoring.
 - [Datastax - Cassandra Kubernetes Operator](https://github.com/datastax/cass-operator) - Datastax's Cassandra Kubernetes Operator which supports Datastax as well as open source Apache Cassandra containers on Kubernetes.
 - [Instaclustr - Kubernetes Operator for Cassandra](https://github.com/instaclustr/cassandra-operator) - The Cassandra operator manages Cassandra clusters deployed to Kubernetes and automates tasks related to operating an Cassandra cluster.
 - [Sky UK - Cassandra Kubernetes Operator](https://github.com/sky-uk/cassandra-operator) - Kubernetes operator that manages Cassandra clusters inside Kubernetes.
 Well designed and organized.